• About Us

 in Ireland, Lifestyle

-0
+0 0

-Waterford sea front in Ireland
+Waterford City, Ireland

-I was traveling alone with three suitcases, two enormous and overstuffed duffle bags, and two smaller duffle bags packed with carpets Lief and I had purchased the week before during our honeymoon in Istanbul…
+As the train pulled into Plunkett Station a week later, I sized up my situation.
+I was traveling alone with three suitcases, two enormous overstuffed duffle bags, and two smaller duffle bags packed with carpets Lief and I had purchased in Istanbul.
+Plus I had my laptop, a backpack, and my purse.

 There had been no porters in the station in Dublin where I’d boarded the train, so I wasn’t counting on porters here in Waterford.
-Fortunately, Plunkett was the end of the line, so I didn’t have to worry about getting all my paraphernalia off the train before it took off again.
+Fortunately, Plunkett was the end of the line, so I didn’t have to worry about getting all my bags off the train before it took off again.

+Looking out the window I confirmed: No porters.
+No waiting queue of taxis that I could see either.
 I stood up and began pulling the duffle bags from the shelf where I’d stowed them for the two-and-a-half-hour trip.

 “Are you on your own, luv?”